-Line 5.-If the agency has made an allocation on Form 8609, enter on line 5 the credit percentage shown on Form 8609, Part I, line 2.
-This percentage must be shown on line 5 as a decimal carried out to four places (e.g., 9.12% would be shown on line 5 as .0912).
+Line 5.
+If the agency has made an allocation on Form 8609, enter on line 5 the credit percentage shown on Form 8609, Part I, line 2.
+This percentage must be shown on line 5 as a decimal carried out to at least four places (e.g., 9.12% would be shown on line 5 as .0912).

-Note: If you were allocated a 70% present value credit percentage for a building that was not federally subsidized and the building later receives a Federal subsidy, your credit percentage is reduced to the 30% present value credit that was in effect during the month the building was placed in service or for the month elected pursuant to section 42(b)(2)(A)(ii), whichever is applicable.
+Note: If you were allocated a 70% present value credit percentage for a building that was not federally subsidized and the building later receives a Federal subsidy, your credit percentage is reduced to the 30% present value credit that was in effect during the month the building was placed in service or for the month elected under section 42(b)(2)(A)(ii), whichever applies.
 The 30% present value credit applies to the building for the year the Federal subsidy was received and for the remainder of the compliance period, whether or not the Federal subsidy is repaid.
 See section 42(i)(2).

-Line 6.-If you owned the building, or had an interest therein, for the entire tax year, multiply line 3 by line 5 and enter the result.
-If you had no ownership interest in the building for a portion of the tax year, multiply line 4 by line 5 and enter the result.
+Line 6.
+If you owned the building, or had an interest therein, for the entire tax year, multiply line 3 by line 5.
+If you had no ownership interest in the building for a portion of the tax year, multiply line 4 by line 5.